Outline

 By Water

-One can reach Saadani by boat from Dar-es-salaam, Tanga, Pangani, Bagamoyo, and Zanzibar.
+However, one can reach Saadani by boat from Dar-es-salaam, Tanga, Pangani, Bagamoyo, and Zanzibar.

 NOTE: In the rainy season (March-April), the muddy roads can make traveling in the southern parts of the Park tough.
 It is advisable to inquire about the condition of the road before traveling.